-Limiting Exposure

-- In Emergency treatment spaces will be separated by walls and glass doors rather than curtains to improve both privacy and infection control.
-And, walls or wall dividers, rather than curtains, will be used to separate patients in our Post-Anesthetic Care Units, Hemodialysis Unit and Infusion Clinic. - Emergency will have a decontamination room near its entrance which could be used to isolate a person from other Emergency visitors who is suspected of being infected. - Our new Primary Care Triage and Access Centre could be used as an on-site testing facility to help reduce peoples' exposure to Emergency patients and visitors.
-Normally the Centre is for people who need non-urgent care, but not Emergency care. - The new ambulance garage could easily be converted into a testing or triage centre during a pandemic so people are screened outside the hospital. - Outpatients will use separate street-level entrances to our Urban and Mental Health Centre and our Centre for Healthy Aging to reduce their exposure to hospital patients. - Research and physician offices will be in a separate Clinical Support and Research Centre on the health campus, rather than inside the acute care hospital. - There will be more visitor and family lounges to allow for physical distancing, or to re-purpose during a pandemic. - Building entrances can be designated as 'staff only' or 'visitor only' and there are more and wider stairways for separated foot traffic or physical distancing. - Each clinical area will have a staff lounge big enough to allow for physical distancing so our front-line workers can take breaks on their unit rather than having to change out of their scrubs and head into the neighbourhood for a coffee. - Corridors for back-of house staff will be separated in many areas from public and patient hallways to reduce a visitor's exposure to soiled supplies. - We'll have more conference and meeting rooms, many with room dividers, to make physical distancing easier, and to re-purpose in a pandemic. - More elevators will make it easier for people to use physical distancing while getting around. - Improved patient tracking will allow for faster and more effective contact tracing in an exposure event.

-Using Technology
+I IMITING EXPOSURE

+The new St. Paul's Hospital has been planned to reduce a visitor's exposure to anyone who might be infected, and to accommodate physical distancing when needed.

+In Emergency treatment spaces will be separated by walls and glass doors rather than curtains to improve both privacy and infection control.
+And, walls or wall dividers, rather than curtains, will be used to separate patients in our Post-Anesthetic Care Units, Hemodialysis Unit and Infusion Clinic.

+Emergency will have a decontamination room near its entrance which could be used to isolate a person from other Emergency visitors who is suspected of being infected.

+Our new Primary Care Triage and Access Centre could be used as an on-site testing facility.
+Normally intended for people who need non-urgent but not Emergency care, using this Centre as a testing facility would help reduce peoples' exposure to Emergency Department patients and visitors.

+The new ambulance garage could easily be converted into a testing or triage centre during a pandemic so people are screened outside, not inside, the hospital.

+Outpatients will use separate street-level entrances to our Urban and Mental Health Centre and our Centre for Healthy Aging to reduce their exposure to hospital patients.

+Research and physician offices will be in a separate Clinical Support and Research Centre on the health campus, rather than inside the acute care hospital as they are today.

+There will be more visitor and family lounges to allow for physical distancing, or to re-purpose during a pandemic.

+Building entrances can be designated as 'staff only' or 'visitor only' and there are more and wider stairways to allow for one-direction foot traffic or physical distancing.

+Each clinical area will have a staff lounge big enough to allow for physical distancing so our front-line workers can take breaks on their unit rather than having to change out of their scrubs and head into the neighbourhood for a coffee.

+Corridors for back-of house staff will be separated in many areas from public and patient hallways to reduce a visitor's exposure to staff, soiled supplies and equipment.

+We'll have more conference and meeting rooms, many with room dividers, to make physical distancing easier, and which can be used for other purposes during a pandemic.

+There will be more elevators making it easier for people to use physical distancing while getting around the hospital.

+USING TECHNOLOGY

+We aim to make our new campus the most digitally advanced hospital in western Canada.
+Here are just some of the technologies we'll use during a pandemic response.